BOLT-7/BOLT-7/README.md

-# Man, who even reads those :P
+# Man, who even reads these :P

 <!---
 BOLT-7/BOLT-7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.